subamanis/mezura/README.md

 --threads
     1 argument: a number between 1 and 8.
 Default: 4

-    This reprisents the number of the consumer threads that parse files, there is also always one producer thread that is traversing the given dir.
+    This represents the number of the consumer threads that will parse files.
+    (there is also always one producer thread that is traversing the given dir).

     Increasing the number of consumers can help performance a bit in a situation where there are a lot of big files, concentrated in a shallow directory structure.

 --braces-as-code
-    No arguments in the cmd, but if specified in a configuration file use 'true' or 'yes' to enable, or anything else to disable.
-Default: disabled
+    No arguments in the cmd, but if specified in a configuration file use 'true' or 'yes' to enable, or 'no' to disable.
+Default: no

     Specifies whether lines that only contain braces, should be considered as code lines or not.